 How do I register for Orientation?

-You will need to complete the online registration form.
-You can access this form here.
+You will need to complete the online registration form by Friday, August 6th.
 You will not be registered if you do not fill out this form.
 Shortly before August 16th, you will be placed in the CarmenCanvas Graduate Teaching Orientation course, where you will access all content, required activities, and register for optional synchronous Zoom sessions.

 I missed registration.
 Can I still attend GTO?